Sharon, Pennsylvania: History

+In 2004, local politicians proposed the creation of the city of Shenango Valley, a new municipality consisting of Sharon as well as Hermitage, Sharpsville, Farrell, and Wheatland with the issue being put on the ballot in the form of a referendum.
+Then Governor of Pennsylvania, Ed Rendell voiced support for the measure and would be joined by Kathleen McGinty, Secretary of the Department of Environmental Protection, and Dennis Yablonsky, Secretary of the Department of Community and Economic Development with the trio touring the region to urge for voters to pass the motion.
+The city would largely be an expansion of Hermitage, whose city government would be retained including the office of mayor and its nine-member city council.
+The merger would have kept the various independent school districts intact.
+The effort would ultimately be defeated, and via the ordinance, the issue of merger could not be brought up again until 2009.

 Geography

 Sharon is located at 41°13′48″N 80°29′56″W in southwestern Mercer County.
 The city borders the city of Hermitage to the north and east, the city of Farrell to the south, and on the west the census-designated places of Masury and West Hill, Ohio.

 According to the U.S. Census Bureau, the city has a total area of 3.8 sqmi, all land.
 The Shenango River flows through the city and provides drinking water to Sharon and several surrounding communities.